 And with age, comes wisdom.

-Now we move on to our third big snowshoeing safety topic.
+Now we move on to our third big group of safety tips for snowshoers.

 Here's where most women shine: being able to change plans on the fly when it's clear that Plan A is not working out.

 A few examples:

 I urge you to let go of the rigidity of a plan to make it to Location X, no matter what.